Michael-Christopoulos/focuslite/README.md

 # Start the app
 npm run dev
-Then open the local server URL in your browser.
+Then open the local server URL in your browser

 # About
 Created by Michael Christopoulos, a Computer Science student at The University of Auburn.